jeremywall/java-tzdb-builder/ziupdater/README.md

 ## Changelog

+1.1.2.1

+ * this version supports tzdata2024b (with full month/day names)

+1.1.1.1

+ * added support for the vanguard format for Java 8 and higher

+1.0.3.1

+ * this version supports tzdata2020b (where obsolete file pacificnew was removed)

+1.0.2.2

+ * added support for Java 11

 1.0.1.2

  * initial release

-1.0.2.2

- * added support for Java 11

-1.0.3.1

- * this version supports tzdata2020b (where obsolete file pacificnew was removed)

-1.1.1.1

- * added support for the vanguard format for Java 8 and higher